Last updated: October 6, 2021

 Logger keeps records of HTTP network traffic up to its limit of allocated memory.
 Once the limit is reached, Logger discards the oldest entries as new entries are created.
 The default memory limit for Logger is 50MB, or 100MB if you give Burp Suite access to at least 1GB of memory.
 You can change the memory limit by clicking on the capture filter.
 Note that allocating a large amount of memory to logging can cause performance issues.
 We recommend that you start logging with the default amount of memory, and only increase it if you have problems that require significant numbers of entries.

-Logger entries are read-only (apart from you annotating items of interest: see below), but otherwise have the full functionality of the message editor available, including the message inspector.
+Logger entries are read-only (apart from you annotating items of interest: see below), but otherwise have the full functionality of the message editor available, including the Inspector.
 You can also send the contents of Logger entries to other tools, such as Repeater and Intruder.

 Information on entries is displayed in several columns.
 Not every column will be relevant to each entry.
 You can adjust which columns are displayed by clicking on the "Columns" drop-down menu.
 Reorder and resize columns by clicking and dragging the column headers and column borders.